 When you get to know your brand, you’ll also learn a few things about yourself.
-These realizations will be really valuable as you start to encounter new opportunities in business or otherwise.
-Your brand is a personal guide for how you should conduct yourself and your business in particular settings.
+These realizations prove really valuable as you encounter new opportunities in business or otherwise.
+Your brand is a personal guide for how you should conduct yourself and your business in specific settings.
 However, if you don’t know your brand, you’re bound to be inconsistent in a way that makes it difficult for people to trust you—making it difficult for them to bring opportunities to you.

-As those opportunities come your way, you’ll start to achieve things that you didn’t think could happen for you.
+As those opportunities come your way, you’ll achieve things you didn’t think could happen for you.
 And, quite honestly, it’s not because you got better at something or learned a new skill.
 Nope.
 More often than not, it’s because people are seeing you in a more capable light now that you’ve brought to their attention what you can already do well.
 This works really well for people who rebrand their careers.

 This is why I’m a Brand Therapist and not a Brand Consultant.
 Consulting isn’t designed to get this deep into who you are.
 Therapy is.

 In actuality, if you watched a consultation session and a therapy session, you might notice that they don’t function very differently.
-But if you listen to what’s being asked—and what answers come out of those sessions—you can hear the differences.
+But if you listen to what’s being asked—and what answers come out of those sessions—you hear the differences.

-I would prefer that people do some brand therapy with me before they try to work with their brands the wrong way (like focusing on how it looks before crafting a captivating story).
+I prefer people do some brand therapy with me before they use their brands the wrong way (like focusing on how it looks before crafting a captivating story).
 Clearly, I still work with clients after things go in some undesired direction, but I want people to really understand what they’re doing with their brands from the beginning.

 It’s frustrating to get your brand wrong and then find out months, or years, later that you’ve been over-complicating it, or overlooking what was right in front of you.

 Therapy is a very personal, intimate, focused journey to success.
-I think every brand should have that.
+I think every brand (and person) should have that.